cviss-lab/LISE/README.md

 ### Introduction

-This repository contains the source code used by the authors for training and validating the LISE network developed for the [paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/mice.12613).
+This repository contains the source code used by the authors for training and validating the LISE network developed for the [paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/mice.12613),

+Park, JA, Yeum, CM, Hrynyk, TD.
+Learning‐based image scale estimation using surface textures for quantitative visual inspection of regions‐of‐interest. *Comput Aided Civ Inf*.
+2021; 36: 227– 241.

 LISE is a CNN regression model trained to predict image scale using texture patches.
 Once estimated, the image scales can be used to quantify features on images (example image shown below).

 <img align="left" src="misc/Fig_inference.png">

 This repository strictly deals with the generation of the patch-scale image dataset, and the training of the CNN model.
-Note that for the pretrained models, all models use greyscale patch size of 850 X 850 pixels as input.
+Note that for the pretrained models (pretrained_models.zip in the [data repository](https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi%3A10.5683%2FSP2%2FYKUZHG)), all models take an input size of 299 X 299 pixels.
 The training framework is shown in the following image.
 The data generation algorithm uses ArUco markers as a method to calculate image scale.

 <img align="left" src="misc/Fig_training.png">